NicolaiRuckel/nidoranarion/README.md

 A very good theme for Oh-My-Zsh.
 It is intended for my personal use so the features can feel limited to other people.
+For example, I omit the username on purpose since I rarely have to switch back and forth between local and remote terminals.

+## Features

+* no Powerline fonts required
-Git is the only VCS that is supported since I don’t use anything else anyway.
+* support for Git (it is the only VCS that is supported since I don’t use anything else anyway)
-The theme doesn’t specify any colors explicitly but uses the terminal colors.
+* theme doesn’t specify any colors explicitly but uses the terminal colors
+* no user name in prompt

 ## Screenshot